itspriddle/minidb/README.markdown

     $query->num_rows();

-Get the number of rows affected by a query:
+Get the number of rows affected by a write-type query:

     $query->affected_rows();